geb/geb/doc/manual/src/chapters/060-configuration.md

 Geb's ability to cache a driver and re-use it for the lifetime of the JVM (i.e. [the implicit driver lifecycle](driver.html#implicit_lifecycle)) can be disabled by setting the `cacheDriver` config option to `false`.
 However, if you do this you become [responsible for quitting](driver.html#explicit_lifecycle) every driver that is created at the appropriate time.

+The default caching behavior is to cache the driver globally across the JVM.
+If you are using Geb in multiple threads this may not be what you want as neither Geb `Browser` objects nor WebDriver at the core is thread safe.
+To remedy this, you can instruct Geb to cache the driver instance per thread by setting the config option `cacheDriverPerThread` to true.

 ### Base URL

 The [base URL](browser.html#the_base_url) to be used can be specified by setting the `baseUrl` config property (with a `String`) value or via the build adapter (the default implementation of which looks at the `geb.build.baseUrl` system property).
 Any value set in the config script will take precedence over the value provided by the build adapter.